ableplayer/ableplayer/README.md

 <script src="http://apis.google.com/js/client.js?onload=initGoogleClientApi"></script>
 ```

-If captions or subtitles are available on the YouTube video, these will be displayed for all users,
-and can be controlled using Able Player's CC button.
-Alternatively, if you include your own
+Starting with version 3.2.13, Able Player no longer requires a YouTube Data API key in order to access caption tracks from YouTube.
+However, an API key is still encouraged, as it relies on well-documented methods from Google,
+whereas operating without an API key relies on methods that are not well documented, and therefore
+may not be reliable.

+Also new in 3.2.13, Able Player now handles YouTube captions in the same way it handles HTML `<track kind="captions">` elements.
+The display of the caption text can be customized via the Preferences menu, and the caption text is used to automatically create an interactive transcript.
-`<track kind="captions">` elements, these will be used *instead of* the captions on YouTube.

-The advantage of managing captions entirely on YouTube is that you only have to manage them in
-one place, and they're available everywhere your YouTube video is played.
+YouTube does not currently support chapters, descriptions, and metadata tracks.
+With Able Player, these features can be added to the video using HTML `<track>` elements, even if the video's captions and subtitles are stored on YouTube.
+The advantage of managing captions entirely on YouTube is that you only have to manage them in one place, and they're available everywhere your YouTube video is played.

-The advantages of including captions locally in `<track>` elements include:

-- Able Player can repurpose the captions into an interactive transcript
-- The captions are searchable using the **data-search** attribute
-- Users can control how the captions are displayed (e.g., color, background color, opacity)
+If your video has HTML `<track>` elements for captions and subtitles, these will be used *instead of* the captions on YouTube.

 Adjustable playback rate is available for some videos.